cyclus/cyclus/README.rst

 #.
 Wait for reviews/merge (the proposer of a pull request cannot be the Merger).

+*** We recommend testing your changes before making a pull request.
+All pull requests are now subject to continuous integration via CircleCI. ***

 You may also want to read our `Contribution Guidelines <CONTRIBUTING.rst>`_.

 .. _`Cyclus Homepage`: http://fuelcycle.org/